sigsum/sigsum-go/doc/policy.md

 used.
 (The `sigsum-submit` tool tries them in randomized order, until logging succeeds).

+Duplicate logs, i.e., multiple log lines with the same public key, are not allowed.

 ### Defining a witness

 A witness is defined by a line